Ellie Goulding: 2015–2016: Delirium and subsequent hiatus

 Goulding appeared on the Major Lazer album Peace Is the Mission on the track "Powerful", alongside Tarrus Riley.
 The track was released together with the album on 1 June 2015.
 A preview of the single was revealed on 23 April 2015.
 Having finished recording new material on 27 July 2015, Goulding tweeted a link to an Instagram post of her leaving Abbey Road Studios captioned, "That's a wrap!".
 On 5 August 2015 at the iHeartRadio Music Summit, Interscope unveiled the title of Goulding's new single, "On My Mind".
 A preview of the new track was released online via Goulding's Facebook page on 15 September 2015, with a confirmed single release date of 17 September 2015.
 The following day, another video teaser was uploaded revealing the title and cover art for Goulding's third studio album, Delirium.

 On 7 September 2015, it was announced that Goulding would be performing at the 2015 AFL Grand Final, along with Canadian musician Bryan Adams and American musician Chris Isaak.
 On 17 September, Goulding debuted her single, "On My Mind", the lead track from Delirium, on BBC Radio 1's Breakfast Show.
 She also announced that Delirium would be released on 6 November.
 Goulding subsequently performed "On My Mind" at the Apple Music Festival later that week.

-She also appeared on the Australian X Factor on 6 October where she performed "On My Mind".
+Goulding also appeared on the Australian X Factor on 6 October where she performed "On My Mind".
 On 15 October 2015, it was announced that "Army" would serve as the second official single from the album; the song's music video was later released on 14 January 2016.
 Third single, "Something in the Way You Move" was first released as a promotional single from the album on 9 October 2015.
 It was then released on 19 January 2016, its original music video was released on 23 February 2016 and other music video directed by Emil Nava was released on 21 June 2017.

+2016–2019: Hiatus and single releases

 On 19 August 2016 she released the song "Still Falling for You" for the soundtrack to the film Bridget Jones's Baby, and its music video premiered on 25 August 2016.
 It received moderate commercial success worldwide managing to reach number 11 in the UK.

-After a long gap, in 2017, she performed at the opening of 16th edition of Mawazine Festival, held in Rabat from 12 to 20 May.
-The event saw the debut live performance of her Kygo collaboration "First Time", which was released on 28 April.
+After taking some months off, in 2017, she performed at the opening of 16th edition of Mawazine Festival, held in Rabat from 12 to 20 May.